-Often times men are reluctant to enter counseling.
-Go yourself a few sessions, then ask the therapist if there is time for your husband to join you.
-If he can see you making an effort, perhaps he will be willing to go as well, in order to “help you.”
+Often, men are reluctant to enter counseling.
+Go yourself for a few sessions, then ask the therapist if there is time for your husband to join you.
+If your husband sees you making an effort, perhaps he will be willing to go as well, in order to “help you.”
 A fresh perspective, guided by the therapist, might be just what your marriage needs.

 Many employers will actually pay for three to six sessions through the Employee Assistance Program because they realize issues at home can affect work production.
 So why not utilize it?

 Remember that it takes two to make a marriage work.
 Sometimes we need to consider the other person over ourselves.
 Every now and then we need to carry the other through tough times.
-But, we should never feel we have to “go it alone.”
-The more you can tackle this issue as a couple while keeping the other’s feelings in consideration, the better the outcome will be.
+But we should never feel we have to “go it alone.”
+The more you can tackle this issue as a couple while considering the other’s feelings, the better the outcome will be.
 Those old slippers may have many, many years of good use left in them!

 This article was written by: Julie CosgrovePhoto Credit: Khosit Sakul-Kaew